 As we have all got older and moved out of the family home, Christmas has naturally changed but we all make time to see each other on the day itself and then we usually go to my dad’s for Boxing Day dinner.
 I’m starting to get really excited about Christmas now and it definitely changes when you have your own children.

 We know have our own little family Christmas Traditions and these include going to visit Santa the weekend before Christmas so that they girls can tell him what they would like him to bring for them!
-I can’t wait to see Mia’s face when she sees what ‘Santa’ has brought her this year!
+I can’t wait to see their faces when they see what ‘Santa’ has brought them this year!